guyfussfeld/Snake/README.md

 - Use the **arrow keys** (↑ ↓ ← →) to control the snake’s movement.
 - Eat the **green apples** to grow longer and increase your score.
 - Avoid running into the **walls** or into the snake’s own body — doing so ends the game.
-- The game gets harder as the snake grows longer and space becomes tighter.
-- Press **Play/Restart** to start a new round.